 It seems logical to collect drinking water from atmospheric sources (rain, snow), but such water is often contaminated with dissolved and suspended substances.
 Even so, if properly collected, this water is within acceptable limits for potability.
 Using scrapings from the top layer of newly fallen snow is the best option.
 Less acceptable is collecting rainwater from a roof very shortly after a rain, using clean drainpipes.
 This method cannot, however, be used for snow, because it becomes contaminated prior to melting.

 Improve the collected water’s quality by filtering it through commercial filters or through white cotton cloth that has been boiled in soapy water and then rinsed thoroughly.
 Using that filter with new-fallen ground snow taken from the surface eliminates bacteria.
 Unfiltered ground snow has 44 bacteria/mL and cotton-cloth-filtered rainwater has 124 bacteria/mL.
 Unfiltered rainwater contains >1000 bacteria/mL with clumps of potentially pathogenic organisms.
 Filtering through filter paper, newspaper, four-layered gauze, and cotton is unsatisfactory.3 Bangladeshi villagers use old cotton saris, folded into eight layers (mesh size ~20 μm), to filter homemade drinks.
 Filtering through this cloth reduces the cholera incidence by 48%.4

 When using dirty or cloudy water, clarify it before disinfecting it.
-Filter the water through a cloth or sand filter, or allow it to stand so that particles and associated bacteria sink to the bottom. ...
+Filter the water through a cloth or sand filter, or allow it to stand so that particles and associated bacteria ...